The Monk Nobody Asked For

 • Katsugi.
 When you hit a creature with a melee weapon attack, you can expend one Kensei die to break the opponent's posture.
 You add the Kensei die to the attack’s damage roll, and the target cannot take reactions until the end of your current turn.

 • Oji Counter.
-When a creature misses you with a melee attack, you can use a reaction and expend one Kensei die to make a melee weapon attack against the creature with a kensei weapon.
+When you use your Patient Defense and the attacker misses you, you can expend one Kensei die to make a melee weapon attack against the creature with a kensei weapon.
 If you hit, you add the Kensei die to the attack’s damage roll.

 • Pinning Stroke.
 When you hit a creature with an attack using a kensei weapon, you can expend one Kensei die to attempt to knock the target off balance.
 You add the Kensei die to the attack’s damage roll, and if the target is your size or smaller, it must make a Dexterity saving throw.
 On a failed save, the target's speed becomes 0 until the end their next turn.